tttor/ctrl-foundation/method/actor-critic/acktr_wu_2017.md

 * https://www.youtube.com/watch?v=gtM87w1xGoM

 ## problem
 * still does **not exist** a scalable, sample-efficient, and general-purpose instantiation of the natural policy gradient.
-  * SGD and related first-order methods explore weight space inefficient
+  * SGD and related first-order methods explore weight space inefficiently
   * TRPO is impractical for large models and suffers from sample inefficiency
     * requires many steps of conjugate gradient to obtain a single parameter update, and
     * accurately estimating the curvature requires a large number of samples in each batch;
-* computational challenges when applying natural gradient methods, mainly associated with efficiently storing the Fisher matrix as well as computing its inverse.
+* computational challenges when applying natural gradient methods: mainly associated with efficiently storing the Fisher matrix as well as computing its inverse.
-  * For tractability:
+  * for tractability:
     * to use the compatible function approximator (a linear function approximator).
-  * To avoid the computational burden: TRPO approximately solves the linear system using conjugate gradient with fast Fisher matrix-vector products;
+  * to avoid the computational burden:
+    TRPO approximately solves the linear system using conjugate gradient with fast Fisher matrix-vector products,
     * but, shortcomings:
       * requires repeated computation of Fisher vector products, preventing it from scaling to the larger architectures typically used in experiments on learning from image observations in Atari and MuJoCo.
       * requires a large batch of rollouts in order to accurately estimate curvature.
-      * generally less sample efficient (Although TRPO shows better per-iteration progress than policy gradient methods trained with first-order optimizers such as Adam)
+      * generally less sample efficient
+        (although TRPO shows better per-iteration progress than policy gradient methods trained with first-order optimizers such as Adam)
     * K-FAC avoids both issues by
       * using tractable Fisher matrix approximations and